Gh0s7-3/SMLoader/README.md

 - Android (Run from source, see guide below)
 - ARM like Raspberry Pi (Run from source)

+## How to login with arl cookie

+Please check the guide on the [Wiki](https://git.fuwafuwa.moe/SMLoadrDev/SMLoadr/wiki/How-to-login-via-cookie)

 ## How to use (Windows)